stardog-union/stardog-blog/content/posts/2017-01-03-how-to-read-query-plans.md

 author = "Pavel Klinov"
 +++

+Our mission is to unify all enterprise data in a single, coherent graph managed by Stardog.
 Like many database systems Stardog answers queries in two major phases: determining the query plan and executing that plan to obtain answers from the data.<!--more-->